Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

-Typically, the various classes in a given image classification problem represent distinct object types.
-Examples include natural vision dataset Caltech-256 \cite{Caltech-256}, which groups images taken from various search engines into 256 classes (e.g. airplanes, bears, dice, etc.), and ImageNet, which for the LSVRC-2010 competition divided images into 1000 classes \cite{ImageNet}.
-In the usual computer vision paradigm, there exist abundant ``normal'' samples and potentially several ``anomalous'' samples, where an anomaly is considered a data point or collection of data points that are significantly dissimilar to the majority within a given class \cite{anomaly}.
-Not only these anomalies are out of distribution from general observation of given dataset, but also there is a lack of consensus on general understanding of anomalous representation.
-To effectively identify anomalies, machine learning models must learn a feature space that encompasses all samples considered ``normal'' within each class \cite{anomaly}.
+Typically in computer vision, the various classes represent distinct normative entities, such as airplanes or bears \cite{Caltech-256, ImageNet}.
+There exist abundant ``normal'' samples and potentially few ``anomalous'' samples, which are considered data points significantly dissimilar to the majority within a given class \cite{anomaly}.
+These anomalies are not only out of distribution from the samples in a dataset, there is also a lack of consensus on understanding anomalous representations as effectively identifying anomalies requires ML models to learn a feature space encompassing all ``normal'' samples within each class \cite{anomaly}.

 In other words, in general computer vision, each class cannot simply be considered as an anomalous version of any other class.
-However, in CoPath, since each class is often considered a different disease state on a single tissue type, diseased classes are essentially extensions of the ``normal'' healthy class into the ``anomalous'' zone.
-Yet, from a pathologist's perspective, similar to the general computer vision approach, the curriculum learning process of a resident pathologist first involves training on histology and gaining a mastery of normal tissue identification, and then train on diseased tissues, so they are able to flag the sample as anomalous and follow up with possible diagnosis.
+However, in CPath, since each class is often considered a different disease state on a single tissue type, diseased classes are essentially extensions of the ``normal'' healthy class into the ``anomalous'' zone.
+From a pathologist's perspective, similar to the general computer vision approach, the curriculum learning process of a resident pathologist first involves training on histology and gaining a mastery of normal tissue identification, and then train on diseased tissues, so they are able to flag the sample as anomalous and follow up with possible diagnosis.